danielesartori/3D-grid-path-planning-Python/README.md

 a_star_3D.m: 3D A* path planning algorithm

-New algorithm like 3D Theta* and 3D Lazy Theta* will be uploaded in the future
+New algorithms like 3D Theta* and 3D Lazy Theta* will be uploaded in the future